Up to 60% off sofas & mattresses — limited‑time deals.

 • What we liked

-• A relaxed, lounge-forward sit
+• A relaxed, lounge-first sit

 • Supportive base feel during long sessions